Data engineering: Management

-The number of different data processes and storage locations can quickly become overwhelming.
-This motivates the usage of a workflow management system (e.g. Airflow) to allow the data tasks to be specified, created, and monitored.
+The number and variety of different data processes and storage locations can become overwhelming for users.
+This inspired the usage of a workflow management system (e.g. Airflow) to allow the data tasks to be specified, created, and monitored.
 The tasks are often specified as a directed acyclic graph (DAG).

 Lifecycle

 Business planning

 Business objectives that executives set for what's to come are characterized in key business plans, with their more noteworthy definition in tactical business plans and implementation in operational business plans.
 Most businesses today recognize the fundamental need to grow a business plan that follows this strategy.
 It is often difficult to implement these plans because of the lack of transparency at the tactical and operational degrees of organizations.
-This kind of planning requires feedback to allow for early correction of problems that are due to miscommunication and misinterpretation of their business plan.
+This kind of planning requires feedback to allow for early correction of problems that are due to miscommunication and misinterpretation of the business plan.

 Systems design

 The design of data systems involves several components such as architecting data platforms, and designing data stores.